What Makes You a High-Risk Driver?

 Enroll in a Telematics Program

 Usage-based insurance (UBI) programs are one of the fastest ways for high-risk drivers to prove safe driving habits and earn meaningful discounts.
-Key options include:
+The best programs for high-risk drivers are those that cannot increase your rates based on monitoring results:

 Establish and Maintain Continuous Coverage

 Never let your insurance lapse.
 Coverage gaps restart your high-risk classification timeline and may trigger additional SR-22 requirements.
 Set up automatic payments to ensure premiums are always paid on time.
-If you don't currently own a vehicle, consider a non-owner SR-22 insurance policy to maintain continuous coverage and fulfill filing requirements at a lower cost.
+If you don't currently own a vehicle, consider a non-owner car insurance policy to maintain continuous coverage and fulfill SR-22 filing requirements at a lower cost — typically $325–$578 annually in 2026.

 Improve Your Credit Score

 In most states, improving your credit-based insurance score significantly reduces premiums even while maintaining high-risk driver status.
 Pay down debt, make all payments on time, avoid new credit applications, and monitor your credit reports for errors.
-Credit improvements typically show up in your insurance premiums within 6–12 months and can reduce premiums substantially, partially offsetting high-risk surcharges before your violations age off your driving record.
+Credit improvements typically show up in your insurance premiums within 6–12 months and can substantially offset high-risk surcharges before your violations age off your driving record.

 Shop Aggressively and Frequently